Divorce Divorce

 Can a divorce be done in one day?

-No, divorce cannot be finalized in just one day.
+No, new divorce rules cannot be finalized in just one day.
 Regardless of the type of divorce, the process requires adherence to legal procedures, filing of documents, and a minimum waiting period as per the new laws.

 How can I get a divorce fast?